Most Recent Articles

 There it is.
 The world population is 7 billion, and counting... but ARM Holdings' designs were used on 8.7 billion chips shipped during 2012.
 So as Warren East steps down, he can be happy to have achieved quite a bit - here!

 Packing in some impressive specs and probably for a bargain price, we predict the 9.7 Titanium HD will turn some heads when it's released later this year.
 Read our initial impressions here!

-We've created a new comparison table for the inevitable influx of new super-high resolution tablets, which we class as containing screen resolutions above the apparent benchmark of 1280 x 800.
+We've created a new comparison table for the inevitable influx of new super-high resolution slates, which we class as containing screen resolutions above the apparent benchmark of 1280 x 800.
 So far this includes the Apple iPad, Google Nexus 10 and Amazon Kindle Fire HD 8.9, but expect many additions throughout the new year.

 Get comparing here!

 The Samsung Galaxy Note II continues Samsung's venture into the 'phablet' market to exploit the gap that remains between smartphones and fully blown tablets - but competitors won't let them grab the market without a fight!
 Read more.

 In slightly bigger (in a physical sense) news, with the iPad Mini, Apple have joined Google, Samsung and Amazon in the race to capture the smaller tab (6 to 8 inches) market.
 Click here for a brief roundup of events in the smaller tab world.

 UPDATE: Our comparison table for the Phablets is now up and running over here, take a look!